Sergio-Flores-Torres/Neural-Bond/README.md

 ## How it works

-A web app, fully descentralized allows the receiver to connect their Phantom wallet and configure a price to initiate communication (if so desired), then they only need to make available said address to the publir or potential senders.
+A web app, fully decentralized allows the receiver to connect their Phantom wallet and configure a price to initiate communication (if so desired), then they only need to make available said address to the publir or potential senders.

 With the same web app, a sender, can connect their Phantom wallet, input the receiver's address and send a message by paying the fee.

-The messages are stored on chain, encrypted end-to-end (because, data on-chain is fully public) and the messages are deleted upon retrieval by the recipient.
+The messages are stored on chain, encrypted end-to-end (because, data on-chain is fully public) and the messages are deleted upon retrieval by the recipient, returning the rent to the sender.

+So, because we cannot exchange the encryption keys securely, we are relying in public knowledge: We know the public address of the recipient, and the recipient will know the public address of the sender, and both, being Solana addresses, have a private key.
+So, what we do is use tweetnacl to encrypt/decrypt messages with both pairs, and use Phantom to sign the transaction.

+**IMPORTANT**: For added safety, generate a new wallet to use with this app, since you'll have to copy your private key.
+It is not transmitted, just use locally to encrypt/decrypt.
+In a future version we'll add a more robust system to handle this issue.

 ## Caveats